 The threshold argument controls two types of threshold constraints-trade thresholds and portfolio thresholds.
-Threshold constraints may also be specified with positions (page 55).
-Note that in any one problem you can only declare threshold constraints with one of these arguments (though both arguments can be used in one problem).
+Threshold constraints may also be specified with positions (page 38).
+Note that in any one call you can only declare threshold constraints with one of these arguments (though both arguments can be used in one call).